Google スプレッドシートとGitLabの連携イメージ

 __wf_reserved_inherit

-At the same time, set up the Google Spreadsheet you want to be notified about updates.
+At the same time, configure the Google Sheets settings you want to be notified about updates.

-This Google Spreadsheet assumes that information on issues already registered in GitLab is listed.
+This Google Sheet assumes that information on issues already registered in GitLab is listed.

 Assuming you want to know when there is a change in the "Deadline", proceed with the settings.